 - Read the textbook offline by downloading the free Kortext app

-- Go directly to specific pages or chapters
+- Go directly to specific extracts or chapters

 - Select important passages of the textbook and make notes and highlights in colours you like

 *Not all core textbooks are accessible through Kortext.
-Where we can’t provide an eTextbook the Library will try to provide suitable alternative provision.
+Where we can’t provide an eTextbook the Library will try to provide suitable alternatives.

-- module reading lists where Kortext eTextbooks have been added
+- via module reading lists in Canvas where Kortext eTextbooks have been added

-- the Kortext App (download for MAC, iOS, Android, Windows 10)
+- via the Kortext APP (download for MAC, iOS, Android, Windows 10)

 Troubleshooting and further help